Toucaan/toucaan.docs/blog/2023-02-17-rethinking-css-frameworks/index.md

 Width-based MQ approach worked great initially, switching the layout between the desktop and the mobile web only, but now with so many devices and form factors to serve, we need a new strategy.

 Hardcoded screen width MQs are an anti-pattern.
 While it would be nice to continue doing what we have been doing for years with it, deep inside, we all know that this simplistic approach does not scale.

-We should do away with these first.
+We should do away with this anti-pattern first.
 But is there a better way?

-In the next chapter, we'll discuss that with [orientation querying](../2023-02-28-orientation-switch-media-query/).
+In the next chapter, we'll discuss that with [Orientation Querying](../2023-02-28-orientation-switch-media-query/).

 ---